sauerbraten/p1xbraten/README.md

 ### [scoreboard.patch](./patches/scoreboard.patch)

-- enables detailed per-weapon damage stats recording and cleans up the scoreboard look
+- enables suicide and detailed, per-weapon damage recording and cleans up the scoreboard look

+    Note that suicide and damage recording is only accurate in games you observed from the beginning.
+When you join a running game, all previous damage is unknown, and suicides are only initialized from negative frag counts.

 - adds scoreboard toggles:
     - `showflags`: when 1, shows the number of flags scored by a player; always hidden in non-flag modes
+    - `showsuicides`: when 1, shows how often each player suicided
-    - `showkpd`: when 1, shows the players' frags/death ratio
+    - `showkpd`: when 1, shows each player's frags/death ratio
-    - `showaccuracy`: when 1, shows the players' overall accuracy
+    - `showaccuracy`: when 1, shows each player's overall accuracy
-    - `showdamage`: when 1, shows the players' overall damage dealt; when 2, shows the players' overall net damage (= dealt - received); always hidden in insta modes
+    - `showdamage`: when 1, shows each player's overall damage dealt; when 2, shows each player's overall net damage (= dealt - received); always hidden in insta modes
+    - `showdamagereceived`: when 1, shows each player's damage received

     ![ectf, duel, multiple teams](https://i.imgur.com/tS9FK1I.gif)